grimsteel/go-blog/posts/intro-to-go.md

 Every website also needs to be able to serve static files. `http.FileServer` can accomplish that: pass an instance of `http.Dir` into it.
 You’ll have to wrap it in `http.StripPrefix` when mounting it into the mux.
 This is because the file paths _within_ the static directory do not have a `/static/` prefix.

+We'll mount our original handling function under `/` using the `HandleFunc` method.

 ```go
 package main